Theora59-dev/Theora59-dev/README.md

 # Theora59

-## I'm a 16-year-old student from France with a passion for programming and computer tinkering.
+## I'm a young student from France with a passion for programming and computer tinkering.

 I have a solid grounding in programming, particularly in **C/C++ and Python**, with knowledge of the *QT (for Python), Pygame and OpenGL (SFML)* frameworks.
 I'm also very comfortable with **Linux**, in particular with **system administration**, using the **command line**, etc...
 I have good experience of *distributions based* on **Arch Linux and Debian**.
 My versatility in these areas enables me to carry out simple or more important technical tasks.